shamal112mn/ansible-spacewalk/README.md

-# ansible-spacewalk
+# ansible-spacewalk project

       Spacewalk is an open-source package and system management solution for RedHat derivative distributions like CentOS, Scientific Linux and Fedora, developed by the spacewalk community.

       Spacewalk provides the web interface to manage and view the updates for the system that are registered with Spacewalk, and we can initiate the task such as install, update, inventory, and so on.

              Spacewalk playbooks and roles